 WHAT SEEDS TO USE INSTEAD OF NUTS

 Go Raw makes raw seeds. and raw seed creations.
-This is the brand I love using for raw seeds and nuts, along with Healthy Truth Foods.
+This is the brand I love using for raw seeds and nuts, along with Healthy Truth Foods, and Nuts dot com.
 For this recipe, I played with watermelon seeds.
 But if you cannot get those choose a seed like pumpkin seeds or sunflower seeds.
 Their seeds and nuts are raw and sprouted.
-Raw and sprouted are the best because they are easier to digest and they give you the most nutritional benefits.
+Raw and sprouted are the best because they are easier to digest and they give you the most nutritional value.

 HOW TO USE HIDDEN VEGGIES

 - Avocado creates the same creaminess that dairy creates.
 So instead of cream, instead of dairy milk, we are using ripe avocados.